Tashfiniya Madrasa: Decoration

 The best-known feature of the madrasa's decoration was its extensive use of colourful zellij tilework, which covered many surfaces of the building.
 In this style, tile pieces of different colours – turquoise, light blue, black, and white – and shapes were combined in mosaics to form elaborate arabesque or geometric motifs.
 The decoration of the madrasa's main entrance portal was recorded and partly reconstituted in drawings by Édouard Danjoy.
 The portal had a large horseshoe archway.
 The curve of this arch was ringed with a line of miniature horseshoe arches in relief, which in turn were covered by zellij featuring floral/vegetal motifs consisting of palmettes over a background of scrollwork.
 The archway was set inside a large alfiz (a rectangular frame).
-The frames of this alfiz and the spandrels of the archway were covered in zellij with star-like geometric motifs, with those of the frames featuring twelve-pointed stars and those of the spandrels featuring both eight-pointed and sixteen-pointed stars.
-Above the frame of the archway was another rectangular zone, which framed a rectangular panel with another motif of eight-pointed stars and a horizontal band containing an Arabic inscription in cursive script.
-Above this was most likely a canopy or wide eave similar to those found above other Andalusi or North African portals.
+The vertical and horizontal bands along this alfiz and the spandrels of the archway were covered in zellij with star-like geometric motifs, with those of the alfiz bands featuring twelve-pointed stars and those of the spandrels featuring both eight-pointed and sixteen-pointed stars.
+Above the frame of the archway was another rectangular zone that framed a rectangular panel with another motif of eight-pointed stars and a horizontal band containing an Arabic inscription in cursive script.
+Above this was most likely a canopy or wide eave similar to those found above other Andalusi and North African portals.

 Of the decoration in the rest of the madrasa, much less is known.
 A preserved fragment of carved stucco decoration, featuring part of a Kufic Arabic inscription, has been uncertainly attributed to the madrasa but no other examples of this type have survived.
 However, there are multiple fragments and illustrations of more zellij tiling from various parts of the madrasa, including from the pavement around the water fountain, from the northern hall, from the threshold of the prayer hall, and from the facades of the courtyard porticos.
-Most of these samples feature floral arabesque motifs related to the motifs around the arch of the madrasa entrance.

-The zellij decoration of the madrasa is evidence that Zayyanid tilemakers in Tlemcen had an advanced mastery of their craft and of the geometry required to create these mosaics.
+Most of these samples feature floral arabesque motifs related to the motifs around the arch of the madrasa entrance.The zellij decoration of the madrasa is evidence that Zayyanid tilemakers in Tlemcen had an advanced mastery of their craft and of the geometry required to create these mosaics.
 The same style of zellij has been found on later Zayyanid and Marinid monuments in the city, including on the portal of the Sidi Bu Madyan Mosque and in a fragment uncovered in 2008 at the Mechouar Palace, all dating from the 14th century.
 A very similar style of zellij is also found, exceptionally, in the decoration of a portal in the madrasa-zawiya of Chellah, the dynastic necropolis of the Marinids near present-day Rabat, which suggests that a workshop of craftsmen from Tlemcen may have been working for the Marinids around this time.